 and you can help more animals while building long-term client relationships.

-Free up stuck nerves, with potential benefits for ataxic and partially paralyzed animals, as well as many musculoskeletal conditions.
 Feel these techniques on your own body so you understand their power.
 Understand the underlying anatomy of major limb nerves and how to affect them with nerve gliding, nerve stretching, and myofascial techniques.

 Wake up weak limbs with game-changing stimulation techniques like kinesiology taping, so you can help your clients integrate their bodies and move better.
-Including maunual techniques, kinesiology taping, joint compressions, and brushing.

 Learn the pathologies you can most easily affect with nerve work.
 Deeper understanding of physiology will enhance your ability to apply the techniques and develop your own alternative strategies.